-We have two reportable segments Ionis Core and Akcea Therapeutics, our subsidiary.
-In July 2017, Akcea completed an IPO and therefore beginning in July 2017, we no longer own 100 percent of Akcea.
-We have retained approximately 68 percent ownership of Akcea.
-Refer to Note 8, Subsequent Events, for further information related to Akcea's IPO.
+We have two reportable segments Ionis Core and Akcea Therapeutics.
+Prior to Akcea's IPO in July 2017, we owned 100 percent of Akcea's stock and consolidated 100 percent of Akcea's results in our financial statements.
+After Akcea's IPO, we owned approximately 68 percent of Akcea.
+As a result, beginning in the third quarter of 2017, we began adjusting our financial statements to reflect the noncontrolling interest that we no longer own in Akcea.
 Our reportable segments remain unchanged as a result of Akcea's IPO.
 Segment income (loss) from operations includes revenue less operating expenses attributable to each segment.